 VIZCAYA VILLAGE OPEN HOUSES

-FREE TICKETS available online: April 9, May 21, June 11, and July 9
+FREE TICKETS available online: April 9, May 21, and June 11

 In celebration of Vizcaya's centennial year, the community is invited to discover an unknown part of the Vizcaya estate: Vizcaya Village.
 Located across the street from Vizcaya's main entrance, Vizcaya Village welcomes guests for to explore the space with a FREE Open House series held once per month from April through July.
 This includes an afternoon full of guided tours, urban farming, art, music, food trucks, and more.

 Registration is FREE and open to the public.
 Activities are available while supplies last.
 Be among the first to experience the excitement during our next Open House!

 Location: Vizcaya Village is located on the west side of S. Miami Ave., directly across the street from the main entrance of Vizcaya Museum and Gardens.
 These events do not include free entry into Vizcaya Museum and Gardens.

 Plans are underway at Vizcaya that will enhance every visit to this Miami icon by expanding visitors’ understanding of daily life at the estate 100 years ago.